Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Introduction

-In this work, we develop vision-based agents that autonomously complete both the two steps during surgical irrigation and suction.
-To achieve this, we build a novel surgical robot learning platform for the da Vinci Research Kit (dVRK) that integrates robot learning capabilities and visually realistic fluid simulations and rendering.
+In this work, we develop vision-based agents that autonomously complete both steps during surgical irrigation and suction.
+To achieve this, we build a novel surgical robot learning platform for the da Vinci Research Kit (dVRK) \cite{kazanzides2014open} that integrates robot learning capabilities and visually realistic fluid simulations and rendering.
 We design irrigation and suction learning environments in the simulator that resemble the real-world setup.
 Vision-based agents are trained in the simulator with domain-randomized parameters and carefully designed rewards, learning curricula, and human demonstrations, and are then transferred to the real world.
-The main contributions of this work are as follows: \begin{itemize} \item We propose CRESSim-ML, a surgical robot learning platform for the dVRK, built on our previous work (CRESSim) \cite{ou2024realistic}.
-The platform is developed with Unity, ML-Agents, and PhysX 5 SDK, and incorporates the actual dVRK Master Tool Manipulator (MTM) for collecting human demonstrations through teleoperation. \item Based on CRESSim-ML, simulated learning environments are created for irrigation and suction using the Patient Side Manipulator (PSM) from the dVRK and the EndoWrist Suction/Irrigator.
-Screen-space fluid rendering is implemented and adapted to simulate realistic visual effects including fluid mixing. \item With carefully designed reward functions, DR, curriculum learning (CL), and IL, two vision-based agents for irrigation and suction are trained in the simulator for controlling the robot in joint space to complete the tasks. \item We conduct real-world experiments to validate the sim-to-real transfer of the trained agents and analyze their performance quantitatively. \end{itemize} To the best of the authors' knowledge, this is the first study to investigate the automation of the two-step irrigation and suction processes.
+This approach is similar to the one used in \cite{haiderbhai2024sim2real}, where a vision-based rope-cutting model is obtained in a sim-to-real manner.
+The main contributions of this work are as follows: \begin{itemize} \item We propose CRESSim-ML, a surgical robot learning platform for the dVRK.
+Built on our previous work (CRESSim) \cite{ou2024realistic}, the platform additionally incorporates parallel training environment capabilities, and allows collecting human demonstrations through teleoperation using the actual dVRK Master Tool Manipulator (MTM). \item Based on CRESSim-ML and Unity's ML-Agents, simulated learning environments are created for irrigation and suction using the Patient Side Manipulator (PSM) from the dVRK and the EndoWrist Suction/Irrigator.
+Screen-space fluid rendering is implemented and adapted to simulate realistic visual effects, including fluid mixing. \item With hand-crafted reward functions, DR, curriculum learning (CL), and IL, two vision-based agents for irrigation and suction are trained in the simulator for controlling the robot in joint space to complete the tasks. \item We conduct real-world experiments to validate the sim-to-real transfer of the trained agents and analyze their performance quantitatively. \end{itemize} To the best of the authors' knowledge, this is the first study to investigate the automation of the two-step irrigation and suction processes.
 It is also one of the few studies that use a learning-based approach to automate the motion of the surgical robot in joint space based on RGB image observations without additional feature extraction.
 The overall framework is shown in Fig.~\ref{fig:framework}.